Genealogy of the Loney Family

 - children - GORDON

-- Donald Walter Gordon (b.
-1942) was born on May 21, 1942 in Solano County, and married Christin M. Wright on May 22, 1982 in the same county.
-He still owns the old Gordon Ranch, which today is primarily a vineyard.
+Donald Walter Gordon (b.
+1942) was born on May 21, 1942 in Solano County.
+He married his first wife Patricia Louise Baines (b.
+May 5, 1943) on Feb.
+10, 1963 in San Joaquin County, and they divorced on March 27, 1980 in Solano County.
+He then married his second wife Christin M. Wright (b. c.1953) on May 22, 1982 in Solano County.
+Don still owns the old Gordon Ranch, which today is primarily a vineyard.